ibexa/documentation-user/docs/image_management/upload_images.md

 7\.
 Click **Publish**.

-!!!note
+!!! note

     The maximum file size and file extension limitations may differ depending on your configuration.

 ## Edit images